Do I need a Legionella Risk Assessment?

 “A suitable and sufficient assessment must be carried out to identify and assess the risk of exposure to legionella bacteria from work activities and water systems on the premises and any precautionary measures needed.
 The duty holder is responsible for ensuring the risk assessment is carried out.”
 ACoP L8:2013, paragraph 28.

 What’s involved during a Legionella Risk Assessment ?

 A qualified Legionella Risk Assessor will arrive at your building and carry out a non-intrusive survey of the water systems paying particular attention to more susceptible assets in the building.
 The risks are then identified and evaluated against a standard set of criteria.

 Following the survey a full report will be issued either electronically or hard copy (dependant on requirements).
 All reports will be issued with a set of recommendations which can form part of an ongoing improvement scheme.

 Our assessors are highly trained and come with a wealth of knowledge from within the industry.
-We carry out numerous assessments annually and look for continuous improvements.
+We are specialist in Legionella water testing, and we carry out numerous assessments annually and look for continuous improvements.

 Our reports are concise and conform to the industry standards set out in ACoP L8 and BS:8580.